Plixo2/KarinaC/README.md

 ## Licenses

-LSP4J is published under two licenses:
+Karina is published under two licenses:
 - [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt)
 - [MIT License](https://opensource.org/license/mit/)

+SPDX-License-Identifier: `Apache-2.0` or `MIT`

+You may use this software under the terms of any license you choose.